pw4rn3r/ECE382/notes/L4/index.md

 Last lesson, we discussed the MSP430 instruction set.
 We didn't quite get to assembly-machine conversion last time - we will today.
 Learning about all of the different addressing modes also gives us a better understanding of the kinds of instructions we can write and how they work.

-Luckily, the MSP430 has only 4 different addressing modes to cover.
-The old S12 had a lot more.

 **[Remember instruction formats: `mov.w src, dst`, `swpb dst`]**

 **[On side board, mark first two as available two both, bottom two as available only to destination - circle last bit for dest]**